IronOxidizer/gui-toolkit-benchmarks/README.md

 ### Linux X

 This will use the latest [Manjaro Openbox Minimal ISO](https://manjaro.org/downloads/community/openbox/) as the base image since it's the best representation of a modern install with up to date packages and minimal resource usage.
-Openbox is a simple, light, and widely used window manager for X that does not automatically tile windows (which would cause a repaint for some toolkits) which makes it the perfect candidate for the window manager.
+Openbox is a simple, light, and widely used window manager for X that does not automatically tile windows (which would cause a repaint for some toolkits) or include a toolbar/panel which makes it the perfect window manager for the X test platform.